erg-lang/erg/doc/EN/syntax/type/advanced/typeof.md

 assert Typeof(s) == {__valueclass_tag__ = Phantom Str}
 ```

 `Typeof` outputs only structured types.
-I explained that structured types include attribute types, sieve types, and (true) algebraic types.
+I explained that structured types include attribute types, refinement types, and (true) algebraic types.
 These are independent types (inference precedence exists) and inference conflicts do not occur.
-Attribute types and algebraic types can span multiple classes, while sieve types are subtypes of a single class.
+Attribute types and algebraic types can span multiple classes, while refinement types are subtypes of a single class.
-Erg infers object types as sieve types as much as possible, and when that is not possible, expands sieve base classes to structured types (see below).
+Erg infers object types as refinement types as much as possible, and when that is not possible, expands refinement base classes to structured types (see below).

 ## structured